 My design and producing work has been enormously influenced by long term collaborations with John Doyle, Ruben Santiago-Hudson, Sam Gold, Elise Thoron, Bill Rauch, Shariffa Ali and a twenty five year collaboration with choreographer Monica Bill Barnes.

-Recent Broadway designs include Macbeth and King Lear (directed by Sam Gold), Jitney (directed by Ruben Santiago Hudson), Amelie (directed by Pam McKinnon), and Color Purple (directed by John Doyle).
+Other recent Broadway designs include Macbeth and King Lear (directed by Sam Gold), Jitney (directed by Ruben Santiago Hudson), Amelie (directed by Pam McKinnon), and Color Purple (directed by John Doyle).
 Other designs include Assassins, Road Show and Pacific Overtures directed by John Doyle, Between the World and Me at the Apollo Theater in Harlem (adapted from the book by Ta-Nehisi Coates and directed by Kamilah Forbes), The Secret Life of Bees and Othello (directed by Sam Gold), Fefu and Her Friends (directed by Lileana Blain-Cruz); Roe (directed by Bill Rauch) and Hamlet directed by Lyndsey Turner (with Benedict Cumberbatch) at the Barbican in London, as well as The Marriage of Figaro, Cosi and Don Giovanni directed by Michael Cavanagh at San Francisco Opera.

 I have been a company member of Monica Bill Barnes & Company for more than twenty years, whose motto “bringing dance where it doesn’t belong” has brought us collaborations with Ira Glass and Maira Kalman and the students of Hunter College, venues such as the Metropolitan Museum of Art and the Brookfield shopping mall, and time with dancers between the ages of twelve and eighty-five.